Grace Gospel Fellowship

 Grace Gospel Fellowship is a Christian denomination in the United States associated with the Grace Movement.
 The denomination has its headquarters in Grand Rapids, Michigan.

 History

-The Church has roots in a conference of pastors in 1943, in Indianapolis.
+The Church has roots in a conference of pastors in 1943, in Indianapolis, Indiana.
 Grace Gospel Fellowship was founded in 1944.
 In 1992 it had an estimated 60,000 members in 128 churches.
-In 2021, Bryan Walker become the President of the Grace Gospel Fellowship and former executive director Matt Amundsen was named Vice President.
+In 2021, Bryan Walker become the President of the Grace Gospel Fellowship and has adopted the mission statement to be "Healthy Pastors, Healthy Boards & Healthy Churches".
 As of 2020, 107 churches were listed in the Fellowship's church directory.

 Beliefs

 It is dispensational and premillennial in its theology, and holds to a congregational church polity.